amiteshunique/SecureHome/README.md

 1) Python should be installed. (if not already installed:  sudo apt-get install python )

-2) Install twitter package from
+2) Install twitter package from this repo OR download from below link:
 	(a) Visit->  https://pypi.python.org/pypi/twitter
 	(b) Click on "Downloads"
 	(c) Save it in your prefered location